BerkeleyLab/upcxx/docs/debugging.md

 problem.
 Just remember to switch back to production mode `UPCXX_CODEMODE=opt` (aka `upcxx -O`) for building performance tests!

-2. If your problem is a simple enough that a crash stack might help to solve it, set `export GASNET_BACKTRACE=1` at run-time (or equivalently, `upcxx-run -backtrace`) and you will get a backtrace from any rank crash.
+2. If your problem is simple enough that a crash stack might help to solve it, set `export GASNET_BACKTRACE=1` at run-time (or equivalently, `upcxx-run -backtrace`) and you will get a backtrace from any rank crash.